FunnelKit

 4. Create engaging and non-spammy email content

 Yes, WooCommerce sends order confirmation emails to customers after the purchase.
-However, you can override these basic emails from WooCommerce settings and send them a well-designed custom email.
+However, you can override these basic WooCommerce emails in the settings and send a well-designed custom email instead.

 👉 Learn how to design and send order confirmation emails to your customers.